Two-Gun Kid

 The Two-Gun Kid is the name of two Western fictional characters appearing in American comic books published by Marvel Comics.
 The first, Clay Harder, was introduced in a 1948 comic from Marvel predecessor Timely Comics.
 The second, Matt Hawk a.k.a.
-Matthew J. Hawkins (retconned much later to Matt Liebowicz /ˈliːbəwɪts/), was introduced in 1962 and has continued into the 2010s.
-The latter Kid is better known, thanks primarily to his connection with, and later full integration into, Marvel Comics' shared continuity, known as the Marvel Universe, but the Clay Harder Kid enjoyed a 14-year span in comics.
+Matthew J. Hawkins (retconned much later to Matt Liebowicz /ˈliːbəwɪts/), was introduced in 1962 and has continued to appear into the 2010s.
+The latter Kid is better known, thanks primarily to his connection with, and later full integration into, the shared continuity of Marvel Comics known as the Marvel Universe, but the Clay Harder Kid enjoyed a 14-year span in comics.

 Publication history

 The series titled Two-Gun Kid ran in two parts, from 1948–1949 and then from 1953–1977.
 Clay Harder debuted in Two-Gun Kid #1 (March 1948).
-He was Marvel's second continuing Western character, following the Masked Raider, who had appeared in Marvel Comics #1 / Marvel Mystery Comics #2-12 (Oct.
-1939 - Oct.
-1940).
+He was Marvel's second continuing Western character, following the Masked Raider, who had appeared in Marvel Comics #1 / Marvel Mystery Comics #2–12 (October 1939 – Octctoer 1940).
 Two-Gun Kid was the company's first ongoing Western title, running 10 issues.

-The character then moved to the Atlas Comics omnibus Wild Western, sharing that title with other Western characters like Kid Colt and the Black Rider.
-Beginning in 1953, Marvel continued the original Two-Gun Kid series from issue #11, publishing it through cover date April 1977.
-The Harder version appeared sporadically through 1962, with Joe Sinnott being the last artist to draw the original Two-Gun Kid on a regular basis.
+The character then moved to the Atlas Comics omnibus Wild Western, sharing the title with other Western characters like Kid Colt and the Black Rider.
+Beginning in 1953, Marvel continued the original Two-Gun Kid series from issue #11, publishing it until cover date April 1977.
+The Harder version of the character appeared sporadically through 1962, with Joe Sinnott being the last artist to draw the original Two-Gun Kid on a regular basis.

 Two-Gun Kid #60 (Nov.
-1962) retconned the Clay Harder character out of existence, turning him into a dime novel character who had inspired the second Two-Gun Kid, Matt Hawk/Liebowicz.
-Stan Lee and Jack Kirby, creators of the Fantastic Four, concocted the new Kid to make the character resemble a superhero with a secret identity, in order to stimulate sales for the title.
+1962) retconned the Clay Harder character out of existence, turning him into a dime novel character who had inspired the second Two-Gun Kid, Matt Hawk.

-From issue #93 (July 1970) on, Two-Gun Kid was mostly a reprint title.
-At one point later in the second series, some of the original Kid's adventures were retouched to make him look like the newer Kid for reprints.
-Reprints, including many Jack Kirby-drawn stories, also appeared in the 1968-1976 title The Mighty Marvel Western.

-A story in the 2000s retconned that Matt's true last name is Liebowicz.
+The 1995 Sunset Riders miniseries made the Two-Gun Kid Jewish, retconning Matt's true last name as Liebowicz.